Threespot/tolaria/README.md

 Tolaria comes with a test suite and a demo server that the test suite exercises.

-To run tests, first clone the repo:
+To run tests, first clone the repo or your fork of it:

 ```shell
 $ git clone -o github git@github.com:threespot/tolaria.git